 The Oregon coast is great for cycling – but be prepared for the rain!
 During this day of the bike tour, I cycled between Devil's Lake and South Beach.

-Rain on the Oregon Coast
+Rain on the Oregon Coast when cycling

 It rained heavily at about five in the morning for an hour, but after that the day cleared up nicely.
 I only had in mind a short little hop of some twenty miles or so, which would set me up perfectly for the road ahead on the following days.